mirage335/mirage335_author/README.sh.out.txt

  '_image' 'zzLib_895-reference/from_uTST/lithoDive-flatTool.png' '80%'
  '_image' 'zzLib_895-reference/from_uTST/cognitionSplicer-topographicMapping.png' '80%'

+ '_page'PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak

 _ Usage _
 [0;37;100m[0;34m ./_consolidate_documents.bat [0m[0m

 Some larger binary replacement documents (ie. some PDF files) may be written to &#39;_bundle/&#39; to avoid unintentionally adding large binary object output to git history.
 Move these files to the root of the repository when appropriate.

- '_page'PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak

 _ Design _

 Mostly uses &#39;scriptedIllustrator&#39; .
 Some files may use resources from other files, using path variables defined by &#39;./zzLib_800-documents/consolidateVariables.sh&#39; .

- '_page'PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak

-_ Safety _

- '_page'PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak

 _ Reference _

- '_page'PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak -H-H-H-H- PageBreak

 _ Copyright _